PawelGambus/meaningful_data/fastai-chapter_1.md

 Weights are referred to as model parameters.
 A weight is a subclass of a parameter.

 A result of a model is something different than its performance.
 A result is simply an output.
 Performance is telling us how good that output is.

+An **Architecture** is a model without weights.
+An architecture just describes the structure of what is going to be trained.
+An architecture defines what activation function to use, and how many nodes and layers the model contains.

+**Loss** is a measure of **performance**.
+**Predictions** are just the results of the model.
+**Predictions** are calculated from *data*, and this *data* is provided without *labels*.
+Meaning: The model doesn't know up front what the predition (dependent variable value) should be.
+**Label** is what the model tries to predict.
+Label is the correct value that we strive to predict with the model.